 If you wish to do your own Taqman genotyping, but don’t have the equipment to read the results, you may rent time on our self-service equipment.

-$15/hour to thermocycle on the machine, $10 for an endpoint read.
+$20/hour to thermocycle on the machine, $10 for an endpoint read (half hour time block).

 Taqman OpenArray Chemistry from Life Technologies.
 The OpenArray technology spots off-the-shelf or custom Taqman assays into 33 nl throughholes on arrays, allowing many SNPs to be tested on the same sample at once.
 Each chip assays 12-144 samples, depending on format.
 Chips may be formatted for 12, 28, 60, 120, 180 or 240 SNPs.
 Please contact Roxann Ashworth [410-614-0702] for SNP selection.

-A minimum of chips that must be ordered varies by SNP number, but for smaller numbers of SNPs, these arrays are often very cost effective, even if they won’t all be used.
-Pricing in table is for the minimum number of chips and assumes that all chips will be used.
-Pricing includes data cleaning to ensure the accuracy of returned genotypes.
+The minimum of chips that must be ordered varies by SNP number, but for smaller numbers of SNPs, these arrays are often very cost effective, even if all of the chips won’t all be used.
+Pricing in table is for the minimum number of chips, assumes that some SNPs will be custom designs and that all chips will be used.
+Chip designs using only inventoried assays are slightly cheaper.
+The price shown includes data cleaning to ensure the accuracy of returned genotypes.
 Actual prices will be adjusted based on the number of chips used.